decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 }
 ```

-The minimal DID Document for a public key where there are no corresponding TXs to the ERC1056 registry looks like this:
+The minimal DID Document for a `did:ethr:<public key>` where there are no corresponding TXs to the ERC1056 registry
+looks like this:

 ```json
 {